rinikerlab/reeds/examples/openmm/pipeline/README.md

     conda develop /path/to/reeds

-You will need to install the following packages for the serial implementation
+You will need to install the following packages:

  - scipy
  - numpy